ri

 Retirement: Tony on left, M/G Pat Halloran on rightOTHER ACHIEVEMENTS:

 Following his USAF career, Tony was in the real estate and real estate lending business until 31 December 1999.
-Married to Marilyn (Carroll), they have five children, and nine grandchildren.
+Married to Marilyn (Carroll) until she passed in 2013, they have five children, and nine grandchildren.
+Married to Diane since Nov.
+8, 2014.
 Tony is active with several hobbies.
-They include his autos: Corvettes, a 57 Chrysler New Yorker 2-door Hardtop, a 1961 Chrysler 300-G, and a 1956 Imperial 4 door sedan.
-Other hobbies include racquetball, spectator sports, volunteer work, and civic/charitable organizations.
-Tony has been a member of BMLC over 30 years, and was elevated to Chairman in Feb 1989.
+Other hobbies include spectator sports, volunteer work, and civic/charitable organizations.
+Tony has been a member of BMLC over 40 years, and was elevated to Chairman in Feb 1989.

-Tony is Secretary of the Beale Military Liaison Committee
+Tony is Director of the Board of Beale Military Liaison Council, Inc. (BMLC, former Beale Military Liaison Committee)

 P.O.
 Box 1808 Yuba City, CA 95992 1-530-674-0973